 Some patients who want to further research have consented to donate such a sample within 12 hours of their death.
 The tiny bit of tissue is a significant contribution.

-Since starting this study, five enrolled patients have passed away.
-Their tumor and blood samples were collected, and their legacy is already making an impact.
+When patients enrolled in this trial pass away, their tumor and blood samples are collected.
 Thanks to these selfless patients, researchers have created new cell lines that are more reflective of the true nature of small-cell disease.

 John Turchi, PhD, has developed a molecule designed to disrupt the DNA repair pathways that allow lung cancer cells to continue replicating and tumors to grow.
 Now these new small-cell lung cancer models will help determine if this novel therapeutic could lead to new treatments.